 Artificial Intelligence Careers – Top 4 Jobs to Go for

 However, a 2017 study report by Gartner predicts that by 2020, AI will create 500,000 more jobs than it will displace.
 Again, according to a Capgemini report, 83% of organizations using AI maintain that it has already started to create new artificial intelligence jobs.
 There’s no denying that the scope of artificial intelligence careers is only getting broader as we’re getting accustomed to more and more data.
-Today, every imaginable domain is looking to leverage the power of machine learning and overhaul their operations.
+Today, every imaginable domain is looking to leverage the power of machine learning and overhaul its operations.

-David Hanson, the Founder of Hanson Robotics, is of the view that AI is still very much a developing field:
+David Hanson, the founder of Hanson Robotics, is of the view that AI is still very much a developing field:

 “…I think that AI now is at a stage where it’s still an infant.
 Still, you know, cognitively a baby in most ways.
 And in fact, it’s not even as smart as a baby in many ways.”